ayeshasikander/yums_recipe/recipes/carrot_cake.md

 - 2 cups shredded carrots
 - ½ cup chopped nuts (optional)

+---

-## 🥣 Instructions
+## Instructions

-1. Preheat oven to 350°F (175°C) and grease a 9x13-inch pan.
+1. **Preheat oven to 350°F (175°C)** and grease a 9x13-inch pan.
-2. Whisk flour, baking soda, cinnamon, nutmeg, and salt in a bowl.
+2. **Whisk dry ingredients:** In a bowl, whisk flour, baking soda, cinnamon, nutmeg, and salt.
-3. In another bowl, mix oil, sugar, and eggs until smooth.
-Fold in dry ingredients, then carrots and nuts.
+3. **Mix wet ingredients:** In another bowl, mix oil, sugar, and eggs until smooth.
+4. **Combine wet and dry:** Fold in the dry ingredients, then add carrots and nuts.
-4. Pour batter into the pan and bake for 35-40 minutes.
-Cool before frosting.
+5. **Bake:** Pour the batter into the greased pan and bake for 35-40 minutes.
+Allow it to cool before frosting.
-5. Frost with cream cheese frosting for the best flavor!
+6. **Frost:** Frost with cream cheese frosting for the best flavor!

+---

+Enjoy your delicious **Carrot Cake**! 🎂🥕